-*Provided by the N.C.
-State Bar as of December 31, 2019.
+*Figures provided by N.C.
+State Bar as of 1/22.Text Us

 Testimonials do not reference all the feedback the firm has received.
 Each case is different and must be evaluated on its individual facts.
 Prior results do not guarantee a similar outcome can be achieved in a future.